susiemartin/uncoupling-bmi/README.md

 `summ_stats_file` is the location and name of the file containing individual BetaYG and seBetaYG for the disease outcomes.

-**N.B.** The `snp_info` file should contain the summary statistics of the exposure genetic variants (as given in **Supplementary File 1d**) as well as appropriate proxy variants, and the `summ_stats_file` file should contain the exposure genetic variants (or best available proxies) extracted from the disease outcome GWAS.
+**N.B.** The `snp_info` file should contain the summary statistics of the exposure genetic variants (as given in **Supplementary File 1d**) as well as appropriate proxy variants, and the `summ_stats_file` file should contain the exposure genetic variants (or best available proxies) extracted from the disease outcome GWAS summary statistics.

 ### 2-meta_analysis.R

 Conducts random-effects meta-analysis of published GWAS and FinnGen IVW MR results together for appropriate matching outcomes.
 Generates **Supplementary File 1e, 1f and 1h**.
-Requires the output from 1-MR_analysis.R as well as a file of diseases to be meta-analysed together (including meta-analysed trait name) titled `disease_meta_analysis.txt`, of the form:
+Requires the output from 1-MR_analysis.R as well as a file of diseases to be meta-analysed together (including meta-analysed trait name), titled `disease_meta_analysis.txt`, of the form:
 ```
 Trait     Meta_name
 CAD_GWAS  CAD_meta